-Roth’s writing can be found in the journals Western Folklore and Food, Culture and Society, as well as in such edited volumes as Of Corpse: Death and Humor in Folklore and Popular Culture (2003), Folklore/Cinema: Popular Film as Vernacular Culture (2007), Comfort Food Meanings and Memories (2017), and What’s Eating You?: Food and Horror on Screen (2017).
+Roth’s writing has appeared in the journals Western Folklore and Food, Culture and Society, as well as in such edited volumes as Of Corpse: Death and Humor in Folklore and Popular Culture (2003), Folklore/Cinema: Popular Film as Vernacular Culture (2007), Comfort Food Meanings and Memories (2017), and What’s Eating You?: Food and Horror on Screen (2017).

-Roth has been working on a book-length manuscript, “Talking Turkey,” which shows how food is employed as a tool to negotiate race, class, and gender in media representations of the Thanksgiving meal.
-At the other end of the spectrum, she is also drafting an essay, “Putting a Face on Fear,” which investigates the 2016 “creepy clown” panic that spread through American social media.
+Particularly interested in how food is used to negotiate belief, class, ethnicity, gender, nationality, and race, Roth has been working on a project that interrogates media representations of the Thanksgiving meal.
+At the other end of the spectrum, she is working on an essay, “Putting a Face on Fear,” which investigates the 2016 “creepy clown” panic that spread through American culture.

 PhD, English, University of Missouri, Columbia